propelorm/Propel/cookbook/symfony2/the-symfony2-security-component-and-propel.markdown

 title: The Symfony2 Security Component And Propel
 ---

+# The Symfony2 Security Component And Propel #

 If you've started to play with the awesome Symfony2 Security Component, you'll know that you can configure a **provider** to retrieve your users.
 Symfony2 has two providers: `in_memory` and `entity`.
 Unfortunately, no other providers exist.